microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (C#).md

 <a name="Exercise3"></a>
 ## Exercise 3: Add a subscription key to application settings ##

 The Azure Function you created in [Exercise 2](#Exercise2) loads a subscription key for the Microsoft Cognitive Services Computer Vision API from application settings.
 This key is required in order for your code to call the Computer Vision API, and is transmitted in an HTTP header in each call.
-In this exercise, you will subscribe to the Computer Vision API, and then add an access key for the subscription to application settings.
+It also loads the base URL for the Computer Vision API (which varies by data center) from application settings.
+In this exercise, you will subscribe to the Computer Vision API, and then add an access key and a base URL to application settings.

 1. In the Azure Portal, click **+ New**, followed by **AI + Cognitive Services** and **Computer Vision API**.